 Trade Gold Trading

-Money Management Styles and Methods in Gold Trading
+Money Management Styles & Methods in Gold Trading

 High Risk: Reward Ratio

-Gold Trading Money Management Styles and Methods in XAUUSD Gold Trading - Gold Trading Money Management Methods - What is XAUUSD Trading Money Management
+Gold Trading Money Management Styles & Methods in XAUUSD Gold Trading - Gold Trading Money Management Methods

-Because you have to win 10 times more to make 1,000 dollars back even if you lost only 1 trade.
+Because you have to win 10 times more to make $1,000 back even if you lost only 1 trade.

-If you ONLY lose once you have to give back all your profits from the other ten winning trades.
+If you incur one loss as a gold trader after several wins, you may have to return all profits from the other successful trades.

-This type of investment strategy makes no sense and you will lose in the long term, guaranteed!
+This type of investment strategy is illogical and will result in losses over the long term, without exception!

-The percentage risk method is a method where you risk the same percentage of your account balance per every transaction.
+The percentage risk method involves allocating a fixed percentage of your trading account equity per trade, promoting consistent risk management.

-Percentage risk based method specifies that there will be a certain percentage of your account equity balance that is at risk per trade.
-To calculate the percent per every trade transaction, you need to know two things, the percentage risk that you've chosen and lot size of an open order so as to calculate where to put the stop loss order.
-Since the percent is known, we shall use it to calculate the lot size of the order to be placed in the market; this is known as position size.
+Percentage risk based method/technique specifies that there will be a certain percent of your equity balance that is at risk per position.
+To calculate the percent per every trade, you need to know 2 things, the percentage risk that you've chosen and lot size of an open order so as to calculate where to put the stop loss order.
+Since the % is known, we shall use it to calculate the lot size of the order to be placed in the Market: this is referred to as position size.

 Example

-If three investors buy Gold and the first one is using 100 pips stop loss, second one is using 200 points stop, third one is using 250 points stop, and their position size will be:
+If three investors buy XAUUSD, with one using a 100 pips stop-loss order, another selecting a 200 points stop, and the third using a 250 points stop, their position sizes will align accordingly.

 Example 1: